 The zingy smells and flavors of Thai cuisine go perfectly with the electric energy of Bangkok.
 Any simple street seller can whip you up an unrivalled pad thai or some crunchy spring rolls.

-Som tam mamuang, a green mango and chilli salad is a must, and curry fans will be in heaven with red, green, yellow, massaman, and panang to choose from.
-And they’re all delicious.
+Som tam mamuang, a green mango and chilli salad is a must.
+Curry fans will be in heaven with red, green, yellow, massaman, and panang to choose from.
+Each one is more delicious than the last!

-Soi Rambuttri Road is a more alternative, relaxed version of the touristy Khao San Road, and runs parallel to it.
+Soi Rambuttri Road is a more relaxed alternative to touristy Khao San Road.
 It’s packed with delicious eats like Max’s Magical Thai Food.
-Try any of the small street restaurants that line the road for a reasonably priced but tasty cuisine.
+Try any of the small street-side eateries for a reasonably priced but tasty meal.

 Feast on Falafel in Tel Aviv, Israel